 Apple chose to use the Pascal standard defined by the University of California at San Diego (UCSD).
 To make portability between various different computers possible, UCSD Pascal programs were compiled into a specialized code called “P-code”.
 This “P-code” program could then be executed on any computer that had a proper interpreter.
-An Apple Pascal program could, then, run a little faster than an Applesoft program (since it was compiled), but not as fast as assembly language.
-The extra power it provided made it an attractive choice for some programmers.

 The earliest version of Apple Pascal got complaints from users because it would not support lowercase (for those who had modified their Apple to display lowercase), and the files required to support it took up so much space on a disk that it was difficult to use by those who owned only one disk drive.